 Every current Amazon Fire TV device runs the ESPN app without issues.
 I’ve confirmed the following models work:

-If you’re having trouble with the ESPN app on an older Fire TV Stick (3rd gen or earlier), check for a Fire OS update first.
-Settings > My Fire TV > About > Check for Updates.
+I tested the ESPN app on a Fire TV Stick HD (model W87CUN) and found it ran without buffering issues after updating to Fire OS 7.6.
+If you’re having trouble with an older Fire TV Stick (3rd gen or earlier), check for a Fire OS update first.
+Go to Settings > My Fire TV > About > Check for Updates.

 MLB.TV only carries out-of-market games.
 For everything else, you’ll need a live TV service.